liamchalcroft/hypernets/readme.md

     python -c 'import torch;print(torch.__version__)'
     ```
    This should print `8200` and `1.11.0+cu113` (Apr 1st 2022)
-3) Install nnU-Net depending on your use case:
+3) Install hypunet depending on your use case:
     1) For use as **standardized baseline**, **out-of-the-box segmentation algorithm** or for running **inference with pretrained models**:

        ```pip install hypunet```

-    2) For use as integrative **framework** (this will create a copy of the nnU-Net code on your computer so that you can modify it as needed):
+    2) For use as integrative **framework** (this will create a copy of the hypunet code on your computer so that you can modify it as needed):
           ```bash
           git clone https://github.com/MIC-DKFZ/hypunet.git
           cd hypunet
           pip install -e .
           ```
-4) nnU-Net needs to know where you intend to save raw data, preprocessed data and trained models.
+4) hypunet needs to know where you intend to save raw data, preprocessed data and trained models.
 For this you need to set a few of environment variables.
 Please follow the instructions [here](documentation/setting_up_paths.md).
-5) (OPTIONAL) Install [hiddenlayer](https://github.com/waleedka/hiddenlayer). hiddenlayer enables nnU-net to generate plots of the network topologies it generates (see [Model training](#model-training)).
+5) (OPTIONAL) Install [hiddenlayer](https://github.com/waleedka/hiddenlayer). hiddenlayer enables hypunet to generate plots of the network topologies it generates (see [Model training](#model-training)).
 To install hiddenlayer, run the following commands:
     ```bash
     pip install --upgrade git+https://github.com/FabianIsensee/hiddenlayer.git@more_plotted_details#egg=hiddenlayer
     ```

-Installing nnU-Net will add several new commands to your terminal.
-These commands are used to run the entire nnU-Net pipeline.
+Installing hypunet will add several new commands to your terminal.
+These commands are used to run the entire hypunet pipeline.
 You can execute them from any location on your system.
-All nnU-Net commands have the prefix `hypunet_` for easy identification.
+All hypunet commands have the prefix `hypunet_` for easy identification.

 Note that these commands simply execute python scripts.
-If you installed nnU-Net in a virtual environment, this environment must be activated when executing the commands.
+If you installed hypunet in a virtual environment, this environment must be activated when executing the commands.

-All nnU-Net commands have a `-h` option which gives information on how to use them.
+All hypunet commands have a `-h` option which gives information on how to use them.

-A typical installation of nnU-Net can be completed in less than 5 minutes.
+A typical installation of hypunet can be completed in less than 5 minutes.
 If pytorch needs to be compiled from source (which is what we currently recommend when using Turing GPUs), this can extend to more than an hour.

 # Usage
-To familiarize yourself with nnU-Net we recommend you have a look at the [Examples](#Examples) before you start with your own dataset.
+To familiarize yourself with hypunet we recommend you have a look at the [Examples](#Examples) before you start with your own dataset.

-## How to run nnU-Net on a new dataset
+## How to run hypunet on a new dataset
-Given some dataset, nnU-Net fully automatically configures an entire segmentation pipeline that matches its properties. nnU-Net covers the entire pipeline, from preprocessing to model configuration, model training, postprocessing all the way to ensembling.
-After running nnU-Net, the trained model(s) can be applied to the test cases for inference.
+Given some dataset, hypunet fully automatically configures an entire segmentation pipeline that matches its properties. hypunet covers the entire pipeline, from preprocessing to model configuration, model training, postprocessing all the way to ensembling.
+After running hypunet, the trained model(s) can be applied to the test cases for inference.

 ### Dataset conversion
-nnU-Net expects datasets in a structured format.
+hypunet expects datasets in a structured format.
 This format closely (but not entirely) follows the data structure of the [Medical Segmentation Decthlon](http://medicaldecathlon.com/).
-Please read [this](documentation/dataset_conversion.md) for information on how to convert datasets to be compatible with nnU-Net.
+Please read [this](documentation/dataset_conversion.md) for information on how to convert datasets to be compatible with hypunet.

 ### Experiment planning and preprocessing
-As a first step, nnU-Net extracts a dataset fingerprint (a set of dataset-specific properties such as image sizes, voxel spacings, intensity information etc).
+As a first step, hypunet extracts a dataset fingerprint (a set of dataset-specific properties such as image sizes, voxel spacings, intensity information etc).
 This information is used to create three U-Net configurations: a 2D U-Net, a 3D U-Net that operated on full resolution images as well as a 3D U-Net cascade where the first U-Net creates a coarse segmentation map in downsampled images which is then refined by the second U-Net.